Thank you! Your submission has been received!

 If we'd delivered that change abruptly, it would have set the entire community on fire.
 Instead, we used a five-step rhythm — the same one I use for every meaningful change announcement now.

-1. What is changing?
-(The fact)
+What is changing?
+The fact

 Be clear.
 Ambiguity is the mother of rumors.

-2. Why is it changing?
-(The context)
+Why is it changing?
+The context

-3. What is NOT changing?
-(The stability)
+What is NOT changing?
+The stability

 “Our commitment to family connection isn’t going anywhere.
 Daily digital updates continue.
 Our focus on your child’s emotional wellbeing is unchanged.”

-4. How it affects them (The reality)
+How it affects them The reality

-"This will affect the morning flow.
+“This will affect the morning flow.
 Drop-off and pick-up will take longer at first.
-We expect it to smooth out as we all adjust."
+We expect it to smooth out as we adjust.”

-5. What support is available?
-(The plan)
+What support is available?
+The plan

 Show them you aren’t leaving them to figure it out alone.